 Any game packages that include both Star Citizen and Squadron 42 will include both the single player and MMO universe as well as Arena Commander and Star Marine multiplayer battle arenas.
 Update December 2018: Currently the only Combo packages available are the Mustang and Aurora starter packages.
 For other packages Squadron 42 must be purchased as an-add on (approximately $20 during the checkout process).

 The combo packages are as follows (2020):

 Both packages cost the same with the difference being the ship that comes with the package (Mustang Alpha or Aurora MR).

 What Game Package Should I Buy?

-The vanilla experience (perhaps the most entertaining way to play the game and the original vision) is for the player to start with a starter ship and work your way up doing missions, gaining more money (UEC is the currency in the Star Citizen universe) and buying better ships in the game as you grow your economy.
+The vanilla experience (the original vision) is for the player to start with a starter ship and work your way up doing missions, gaining more money (UEC is the currency in the Star Citizen universe) and buying better ships in the game as you grow your economy.

 Should I buy the Aurora MR Starter Package or the Mustang Alpha Starter Package?